|24 Dec 2016||Ilala Lodge Hotel||Victoria Falls, Zimbabwe||3 nights||B&B|

-Zimbabwe uses US$ as well as its own unit of currency, the Zimbabwe Bond Dollar.
-It is advised to carry small denominations of change with you, however it is best to pay for as much as possible outside of the country.
-US$ work best and are widely accepted in supermarkets, and for curios, accommodation, activities and gratuities.
-South African Rand and Euros are only accepted in some places in Victoria Falls.
+Zimbabwe uses its own unit of currency, the Zimbabwe Dollar.
+No other currency is accepted.
 Do not plan on being able to use cash machines in Zimbabwe to draw money.
-Before leaving home please exchange all the money that you will need for your trip, plus extra, into US$.
+Before leaving home please exchange all the money that you will need for your trip.
 Most of this should be in 1, 5, 10 and 20 denominations because change is not always available.
 In an emergency you can try Barclays Bank, Stanbic Bank or Standard Chartered Bank as they will infrequently accept foreign debit cards for withdrawing cash.

 Banks in Zimbabwe are open for business Monday, Tuesday, Thursday and Friday from 08h00 to 15h00, on Wednesdays from 08h00 to 13h00 and Saturdays from 08h00 to 11h30.
 They are closed on Sundays and Public Holidays.